leon4rd/test/README.md

-## Why was Pavlov's beard so soft?
-Because he conditioned it.
+## My cat was just sick on the carpet, I don’t think it’s feline well.